MGASALUCAS/deepoperator/README.md

 - shadcn-ui
 - Tailwind CSS

+## Reports API Integration

+The dashboard embeds Plotly charts returned by the Kuza Reports API.
+Refer to [`REPORTS_API.md`](./REPORTS_API.md) for endpoint behavior, time windows, and usage tips.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/ccfb42b4-2108-4d4b-9674-ad621396a287) and click on Share -> Publish.